 Jubbal is well connected by road, and the nearest railway station and airport are located at a distance of 91 kilometres, in the state capital of Shimla.

-Chandigarh is located a distance of 190 kilometres, while Delhi is located at a distance of 436 kilometres.
+Chandigarh has located at a distance of 190 kilometres, while Delhi is located at a distance of 436 kilometres.